Teen Titans: Titans (vol. 2) (2008–2011)

 Following this, the team settles at Titans Tower (the New York base), to recover from the events.
 While Dick and Kory attempt to make a decision on where their relationship will lead, Raven and Beast Boy go out on a "not-a-date".
 During this, Raven reveals that since she faced her brothers, she has begun to feel as if she is losing control and slipping back under her father's influence.
 Although Beast Boy rejects the idea, he is unexpectedly blind-sided as Raven gives in to her darker side, under the influence of her half-brother's coaxing.
 Using her teleporting powers, she and the sons of Trigon vanish, leaving a distraught Beast Boy to warn the others.
 Using a gemstone that carries Raven's pure essence within it, the Titans free Raven of her father's evil.
 As a result, Raven leaves each Titan with an amulet that can be used to cleanse any evil influence from her body.

-Following this, Jericho arrives, frantically asking for help to separate himself from Match's body.
-Jericho has turned renegade again and fights the Titans.
-He is under the control of the numerous people that he has taken command of over the years.
+Jericho arrives asking the Titans for help, having become trapped in Match's body after possessing him.
+It is soon revealed that Jericho has turned renegade again and fights the Titans, influenced by the remnants of those he has possessed over the years.
 Nightwing resigns from the Titans due to his new responsibilities in Gotham.